 The school attaches great importance to appropriate dress.
 It helps to establish a feeling of community and to develop the personal presentation skills of students.
 Uniform is, therefore, not an option; it is a necessity.
 We expect all students to wear the uniform with pride when in school or when attending school functions.

-More information about the changes to our school uniform, including supplier and ordering details, are available in the 2019-20 Uniform Leaflet which is available to download on the right.
+More information about our school uniform, including supplier and ordering details, are available in the video and information below.

 It is important that you familiarise yourself with all the information available on this page.

 Plain black, trousers/knee length skirt of a classical style, straight cut, purchased from our nominated supplier, Cliffs.
 Trousers/skirts purchased from other retailers are NOT permitted.

 |Shirt:||Plain white shirt with traditional collar buttoned to the top (no sports shirts).|

 |School Jumper:||May be worn under the blazer.
 It may not be worn in place of the blazer.|